-- 1. Update your COVID-19 safety plan to reflect that the wearing of non-medical masks is required in all common indoor spaces on UBC Premises unless an exception applies.
-See UBC COVID-19 Campus Rules and UBC non-medical masks FAQs for further information. - 2.
-Review other work areas (e.g., offices, cubicles, labs) and determine whether the wearing of nonmedical masks is required in those areas.
-Note: if physical distancing is maintained, non-medical masks are not mandatory in the work area, especially if people are seated.
-See UBC non-medical masks FAQs for further information. - 3.
-Update your COVID-19 Safety Plan to provide specific instructions on when non-medical masks are required (e.g., common indoor spaces) and when non-medical masks may not be required (e.g., personal workstation, teaching lab/studio).
-If non-medical masks are not required in an area of the workplace, detail the controls in place (e.g., physical distancing, approved barrier, approved personal protective equipment) to mitigate the requirement for non-medical masks.
+1. Update your COVID-19 safety plan to reflect that the wearing of non-medical/non-ppe masks is required in all common indoor spaces on UBC Premises unless an exception applies.
+See UBC COVID-19 Campus Rules and UBC non-medical masks FAQs for further information.

+2. Review other work areas (e.g., offices, cubicles, labs) and determine whether the wearing of /non-ppe masks is required in those areas.
+Note: if physical distancing is maintained, non-ppe masks are not mandatory in the work area, especially if people are seated.
+See UBC non-medical masks FAQs for further information.

+3. Update your COVID-19 Safety Plan to provide specific instructions on when non-ppe masks are required (e.g., common indoor spaces) and when non-medical masks may not be required (e.g., personal workstation, teaching lab/studio).
+If non-ppe masks are not required in an area of the work place, detail the controls in place (e.g., physical distancing, approved barrier, approved personal protective equipment) to mitigate the requirement for non-ppe masks.